Skip to main content

 • gameplay

-• “Gameplay-wise, combat has depth; positioning and decision-making matter.
-The settlement building function is good, and trading for requirements to complete projects is a really nice touch, providing balance between combat and eliminating a one-dimensional feel.”
+• “Gameplay-wise, combat has depth; positioning and decision-making matter, the settlement building function is good, trading for requirements to complete projects is a really nice touch that provides balance between the combat and eliminates that one-dimensional feel.”

 • stability